 Four years later, my family and I moved to Miami, Florida, where we currently reside and where I have the distinct pleasure of training future music therapists as a teacher at the University of Miami.
 In addition to education and clinical training, I also am developing a research line exploring the impact of music-based interventions on emotion regulation development.

 My clinical background includes work with children with a history of complex trauma as well as children, adults, and older adults who have health/medical or neurorehabilitation needs.
 My current clinical and research interests center on music therapy and emotion regulation development in neurodevelopmentally at-risk children.

 I have presented extensively at regional, national, and international conferences.
-My research has been published in the Journal of Music Therapy, Music Therapy Perspective, and Imagine and my work has been featured in several media outlets, including Psychology Today, Redbook, and CURE (find those details here).
+My research has been published in the Journal of Music Therapy, Music Therapy Perspective, Imagine, and Frontiers in Human Neuroscience, and my work has been featured in several media outlets, including Psychology Today, Redbook, and CURE (find those details here).

 I have served on the Board of the Colorado Association for Music Therapy, on the Exam Committee for the Certification Board for Music Therapists, and on the Colorado State Task Force promoting state recognition of the MT-BC credential.
 This latter role led my my current position as Regulatory Affairs Associate for CBMT, where I am involved in state-level advocacy, legislative, and policy issues that impact music therapy practice.

 Why I started the Music Therapy Maven?

 The primary reason I started the Music Therapy Maven was to provide you with resources and information related to music therapy, music neuroscience, and small business development.
 The focus of this blog is to provide information and resources that will help make you the best music therapist possible.